EpiData-dk/analysis/help/commands.md

 - graph options

- `histogram` is a graph command and any graph option may be specified
+ `barchart` is a graph command and any graph option may be specified

 See [variables](#referencedvars) on using referenced variables for this command